What to Plant in Winter in Melbourne

 - Parsley: Sow or transplant year-round.
 Italian flat-leaf parsley is hardier than curly in cold weather.

-Month-by-Month Winter Planting Summary
+Month-by-Month Winter Planting Guide

 June